Tuesday, June 7, 2022

 Hi Friends,

-I feel bad that it has been a year without publishing a post.
+I feel bad that it has been years without publishing a post.

 Since I first stated my blog in 2011, for 5 years I have almost 70,000 visitors and I received many valuable responses, encouragements and made a lot of online friends.
 During this period I only received two who asked to be removed from receiving my blog updates.
 So I sincerely thank you for either liking, tolerating or simply chose to ignoring my posts.